buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Bandolier**.
 This specialized belt for holding small items such as potions or scrolls is worn around the neck and holds up to 6 items.
 Drinking a potion contained in the Bandolier is an Immediate Action if another Action is used to extract it.

 **Metal Bearings**.
 As an Action, you can spill a single bag of these tiny metal bearings to cover a 3-meter square area.
 A creature moving across the covered area must succeed on a DC 13 Reflex Saving Throw or fall prone.
-A creature moving through the area at half speed doesn't need to make the Saving Throw.
+A creature moving through the area at half speed doesn' \*\*t need to make the Saving Throw.

-**Merchant's Scale**.
-A merchant's scale includes a small balance, a pan, and an assortment of weights up to 1 kilogram.
+**Merchant' \*\*s Scale**.
+A merchant' \*\*s scale includes a small balance, a pan, and an assortment of weights up to 1 kilogram.
 With it, you can measure the exact weight of small objects, such as precious metals or goods, to help determine their value.

 **Belt pouch**.
 This belt specialized for holding up to 4 small items such as potions or scrolls.
 Drinking a potion contained in the Belt pouch is an Immediate Action if another Action is used to extract it.